My banana bread wouldn’t be mine if I didn’t add a little twist to the recipe, right? This time I made some swirls with Dulce de Leche.

 Then you’ve got plenty of different textures you can give your banana bread, depending on how you bake it and which ingredients you choose.
 Personally, I love the very moist texture I found in the Australian banana breads.
 To be sure that mine would be moist enough, I went for buttermilk.
 So far I know, in Europe we don’t really use buttermilk and I discovered it recently in my favorite cookbook written by Sally’s Baking Addiction.
 I fell in love with the magic created by buttermilk straight away after my first attemt with some classic chocolate muffins, then again with this banana bread.
 You can’t go wrong with this buttermilk and it is super easy to make (you don’t even need to buy some).

-Now my banana bread wouldn't be mine if I didn't add a little twist to the recipe, right?
-This time I made some swirls with Dulce de Leche.
-It adds some delicate sweetness to the whole recipe without being too sweet (like salted caramel might be, even though it would work perfectly well too with this ingredient, don’t get me wrong).
+The Duche de Leche adds some delicate sweetness to the whole recipe without being too sweet (like salted caramel might be, even though it would work perfectly well too with this ingredient, don’t get me wrong).

 And now you have just in front of you this Chocolate Chip Banana Bread with Dulce de Leche Swirls.
 My bf loved it as it is with a cup of coffee and I secretly admit I even allowed myself to spread some Dulce de Leche on top of it.
 I am so happy with the result that now I think I can (almost) compete with the Australian banana bread!

 - ½ cup (120g) butter, at room temperature

 - ¼ cup (45g) light brown sugar